- Drugs, such as Vismodegib, are often only partly or temporarily helpful in Gorlin Syndrome

 Where do we go from here?

 Itraconazole seems to be effective in treating BCCs, although it may need to be tweaked to get the best benefits.
-So, much more research is needed.
+More research is needed.
 Regular Itraconazole capsules are not likely to be interesting for pharmaceutical companies to investigate.
-This is because these are no longer under patent and anybody could make them, taking the profits away from the company that did all the research.
-This is another reason why tweaked Itraconazole (for example the gel or SUBA Itraconazole) are much more likely to be trialled over the next few years.
+A tweaked Itraconazole (for example the gel or SUBA Itraconazole) are much more likely to be trialled over the next few years.

 Hedgehog pathway – a process inside cells, which stop them growing too rapidly